Hypnamed/Hypnamed/README.md

 - 👋 Hi, I’m @Hypnamed
 - 👀 I’m interested in Game Developping and Front-End Web Developping
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C# and React
-- 📫 demirtas.eren@outlook.com
+- 📫 ilkeerendemirtas@outlook.com

 <!---
 Hypnamed/Hypnamed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.